numustafa/Stochastic-processes-1/README.md

 # Stochastic-processes-1
-My Course at TU berlin.
+My Course at TU berlin WS24/25.
 The topics covered in this course are:
 1. Measure and Integration Theory
 2. (Supplements to) Independence
 3. Stochastic Processes in Discrete Time